explodinglabs/superstack/README.md

 need to install, configure, and use SuperStack out of the box.

 🛠️ [Developer Wiki](https://github.com/explodinglabs/superstack/wiki) — A
-collection of pages to help you add features like authentication, messaging queues, Stripe webhooks, etc.
+collection of pages to help you add features like authentication, database, messaging, etc.